Skip to main content

 • lose confidence in yourself and your work

-• experience headaches, backaches and sleep problems
+• have headaches, backaches and sleep problems

 • feel your life outside of work is affected